 “We’re lucky,” Fluttershy gasped, pausing between words to try and catch her breath.
-“That door is keeping the wyvern from flying effectively.”
+“That door is keeping the wyvern from flying too fast.”

-Twilight shook her head aggressively, trying to keep the sweat that was running down her face from getting in her eyes.
+Twilight shook her head, trying to keep the sweat that was running down her face from getting in her eyes.
 She couldn’t afford to be hindered.
-“If we were lucky,” Twilight managed between huge gulps of air, “it wouldn’t have taken the door in the first place!”
+“If we were lucky,” Twilight said between huge gulps of air, “it wouldn’t have taken the door in the first place!”